Get the best experience in our app

 Always prepare more material than you think you’ll need, and bring physical resources where possible.
 Schools love to see well-prepared candidates who’ve thought through every detail.

-What to expect from the interview day
+What to expect on the interview day

 1. The lesson observation